These pages and links constitute a primer on how to teach rhetoric and dialectic, in tandem, to cultivate wisdom and eloquence!

 Please begin by watching this presentation:

-THEN read this little overview:
+THEN read this little overview and the more elaborated Logia piece:

 Next, go to ccle.org and read “Luther on Education” and get a copy of Rev. Joel Brondos’ No Greater Treasure.
 All Christians can benefit from reading Luther on education, but Lutheran Classical educators, especially, need to understand the premium placed on classical liberal arts learning by our Reformation forebears.